Skip to main content

 vigolium traffic list --project my-project

 Results are scoped to the active project.
-Use --project to specify a project, or set a default with vigolium project use <name>.
-See the projects documentation for details on multi-tenancy and project scoping.
+Use --project-name/--project-uuid to target a specific project, or set a default for your shell with eval $(vigolium project use <uuid>).
+See the Projects & Multi-Tenancy reference for details on multi-tenancy and project scoping.